 Competitors are to be scored in three areas: Content, Presentation, and Q & A. Within each of these sections, sub-criteria are included as indicated below.
 For each criterion, teams are graded on a 1 to 5 scale by the judges.
-The three teams with the highest total scores advance to the final round, where their summarized presentation will be graded by a new, larger panel of judges.
+In the first round, competitors are seeded into competition rooms with a panel of judges.
+The team with the top overall score from each competition room will move on to the final round, where their summarized presentation will be graded by a new, larger panel of judges.